tonethar/IGME-330-Master/notes/HW-ajax-6.md

 ### II-C. `async/await` example with `.then()` for error handling

 - Below we create a promise with `async` and add a `catch()` to it
+- This version will catch thrown errors the same as the preceding version

 <hr>